The BMZ #SmartDevelopmentHack

 The corona shock has placed a heavy burden on developing countries causing enormous social and economic consequences.

-With #SmartDevelopmentHack the German Ministry for Economic Cooperation and Development (BMZ) is calling for innovative digital solutions to tackle the challenges caused by the coronavirus outbreak in low- and middle-income countries.
+With the #SmartDevelopmentHack the German Ministry for Economic Cooperation and Development (BMZ) called for innovative digital solutions to tackle the challenges caused by the coronavirus outbreak in low- and middle-income countries.
 Under the patronage of the BMZ together with “Team Europe” partners from the EU Commission, other EU member states, tech-companies and civil society, we are launching the global hackathon #SmartDevelopmentHack as part of the upcoming German Council Presidency.

 We are thrilled!
 We experienced two exciting hackathon days with you.
 Inspiring teams, exciting solutions, great commitment and the spirit to make a difference together have made the #SmartDevelopmentHack a unique digital event of international cooperation.
 Without the many partners and mentors, coaches and supporters, this success would not have been possible.
 We thank all participants.
 Especially the many solution providers, the implementation partners and of course all our partners.
 Thank you!